sui-foundation/sui-move-intro-course/unit-three/lessons/3_witness_design_pattern.md

 We also want to pass in the `witness` resource, `PEACE`, into `Guardian`, but `PEACE` only has the `drop` ability.
 Recall our previous discussion on [ability constraints](./2_intro_to_generics.md#ability-constraints) and inner types, the rule implies that `PEACE` should also have `key` and `storage` given that the outer type `Guardian` does.
 But in this case, we do not want to add unnecessary abilities to our `witness` type, because doing so could cause undesirable behaviors and vulnerabilities.

 We can use the keyword `phantom` to get around this situation.
-When a type parameter is either not used inside the struct definition or it is only used as an argument to another `phantom` type parameter, we can use the `phantom` keyword to ask the Move type system to relax the ability constraint rules on inner types.
+When a type parameter is either not used inside the struct definition or is only used as an argument to another `phantom` type parameter, we can use the `phantom` keyword to ask the Move type system to relax the ability constraint rules on inner types.
 We see that `Guardian` doesn't use the type `T` in any of its fields, so we can safely declare `T` to be a `phantom` type.

 For a more in-depth explanation of the `phantom` keyword, please check the [relevant section](https://github.com/move-language/move/blob/main/language/documentation/book/src/generics.md#phantom-type-parameters) of the Move language documentation.

 ## One Time Witness

-One Time Witness (OTW) is a sub-pattern of the Witness pattern, where we utilize the module `init` function to ensure that there is only one instance of the `witness` resource created (so type `A` is guaranteed to be a singleton).
+One Time Witness (OTW) is a sub-pattern of the Witness pattern, where we utilize the module `init` function to ensure that only one instance of the `witness` resource is created (so type `A` is guaranteed to be a singleton).

 In Sui Move a type is considered an OTW if its definition has the following properties: